 Ann Starrs is President and CEO of the New York-based Guttmacher Institute, which she joined in 2014.
 She is a widely recognized expert in reproductive and maternal health and has authored or coauthored numerous papers and commentaries on global health policy issues during her nearly 30 years in the field.
 She is also an influential advocate for the health and rights of women and adolescent girls worldwide.
 Ms. Starrs holds a master’s degree from Princeton University’s Woodrow Wilson School of Public and International Affairs and a certificate in demography from Princeton’s Office of Population Research.

-Dr. Alex Ezeh is the Executive Director of the African Population Health Research Center (APHRC) and honorary professor of public health at Wits University, South Africa.
-Dr. Ezeh has guided APHRC to become one of Africa’s foremost regional research centers addressing population, health and education issues.
+Alex Ezeh was the Executive Director of the African Population Health Research Center (APHRC) from 2001 to 2017 and is an Honorary Professor of Public Health at Wits University, South Africa.
+Dr. Ezeh guided APHRC to become one of Africa’s foremost regional research centers addressing population, health and education issues.
 He also directs the Consortium for Advanced Research Training in Africa (CARTA), an initiative to strengthen the training and retention of academics at African universities.
-He was a member of the RF-Lancet Commission on planetary Health and currently serves on the Lancet Commission on the Future of Health in Africa.
-Dr. Ezeh holds an MA and PhD in demography from the University of Pennsylvania and an MS in sociology from the University of Ibadan, Ibadan, Nigeria.
+He was a member of the Rockefeller Foundation-Lancet Commission on Planetary Health and served on the Lancet Commission on the Future of Health in Africa.
+Dr. Ezeh holds an MA and PhD in demography from the University of Pennsylvania and an MS in sociology from the University of Ibadan, Nigeria.

 Dr. Gary Barker is the International Director and founder of Promundo, an NGO working in the United States, Brazil, Portugal, Rwanda and Burundi to promote gender justice.
 He works extensively to engage men and boys in achieving gender equality and ending violence against women, including by coordinating a multi-country survey on men’s attitudes and behaviors related to violence, fatherhood and gender equality.
 Dr. Barker earned a PhD in child and adolescent development from Loyola University in Chicago and a master’s degree in public policy from Duke University.